unjs/website/content/5.blog/2024-08-15-h3-towards-the-edge-of-the-web.md

 We have introduced a couple of more utils to make the web app development experience even easier:

-- `getRequestIP`: Get the incoming request IP. `X-Forwarded-For` can be optionally enabled
+- `getRequestIP`: Get the incoming request IP. `X-Forwarded-For` can be optionally enabled.
-- `readFormData`: Read request body into [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData)
+- `readFormData`: Read request body into [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData).
 - `serveStatic`: Platform agnostic static asset server.
 Checkout [listhen source](https://github.com/unjs/listhen/blob/af6ea3af3fec4289c00b0ba589ca6f63c6a5dbbd/src/server/dev.ts#L66) for an example usage with Node.js.
-- `clearResponseHeaders`: Clear all (current) response headers
+- `clearResponseHeaders`: Clear all (current) response headers.
-- `removeResponseHeader`: Remove a specific response header
+- `removeResponseHeader`: Remove a specific response header.

 ## Full Changelog

-Check out the [release notes](https://github.com/unjs/h3/issues/486) for a full changelog.
+Check out the [release notes](https://github.com/unjs/h3/issues/486) for a full changelog. <!-- This need to be updated to the correct release. -->